 Citi is also advising travelers to first contact the travel provider they were supposed to travel with to see if there are already ways to cancel or reschedule your trip.
 If your provider isn’t adjusting your charges or your travel isn’t within the next few days, Citi recommends you wait to call the bank until it’s closer to your travel date to minimize your time on hold.
 You’re also encouraged to contact Citi online or through the app.

-If you have the Citi AAdvantage Platinum Select card and a flight discount that either did or will expire between March 31, 2020 and May 31, 2021, that discount will now be good for six more months.
+If you have the Citi AAdvantage Platinum Select card and a flight discount that expired between March 31, 2020 and May 31, 2021, that discount will now be good for six more months.
 CitiBusiness AAdvantage Platinum Select cardholders with a companion certificate that will expire on Dec.
 31, 2020 now also have six more months to use that perk.

 Will Buying Extra Travel Insurance Help?